Boris Johnson admits ‘underestimating’ threat of Covid in early days of pandemic

 He said Mr Hancock “may have had defects” but “I thought that he was doing his best in very difficult circumstances and I thought he was a good communicator”.

-Mr Johnson was also grilled on what previous witnesses to the inquiry have described as a toxic atmosphere in Downing Street and the influence of Mr Cummings, his chief adviser at the time.

-He said expletive-heavy and sharply critical WhatsApp messages exchanged between senior aides were from “very frazzled” people involved in tackling the pandemic and “reflected the agony” of the country.
+Mr Johnson also dismissed expletive-laden WhatsApp messages exchanged between senior aides as the result of “highly talented” people being “very frazzled” by tackling the pandemic and reflecting “the agony” of the country.

-Mr Johnson said his No 10 team was made up of “a lot of highly talented, highly motivated people” who, “under great stress and great anxiety about themselves and their own performance, will be inclined to be critical of others”.

 While denying suggestions of a toxic culture, the former prime minister admitted his top team was too “male-dominated” and the gender balance “should have been better”.

-Bereaved families do not accept Mr Johnson’s apology, a lawyer representing them said.
+Bereaved families protesting outside the inquiry’s west London venue said they did not accept Mr Johnson’s apology.

-Aamer Anwar, lead solicitor for the Scottish Covid Bereaved group, told a press conference in the lunch break: “Mr Johnson apologised today but that apology is not accepted by many of the bereaved because he also claimed the Government saved thousands of lives.